GSG-G11/Ecommerce-team3/README.md

 - [Live Link](https://gsg-g11.github.io/Ecommerce-team3/)
 -
 ### Technology we used
-HTML → to build the structure of the pages
+- HTML → to build the structure of the pages
-CSS → to style the application
+- CSS → to style the application
-JS (DOM - Local Storge) → To create interaction between the page and the user local Storage → to store the data
+-JS (DOM - Local Storge) → To create interaction between the page and the user